wiseman/arduino-serial/README.rst

   $ ./arduinoserial.py -b 19200 -p /dev/tty.usbserial-A50018fz -s a5050

-This would cause the pan-tilt head described in this lemonodor post[2]_ to return to its middle position.
+This would cause the pan-tilt head described in the `lemonodor post "Tilt"`_ to return to its middle position.

 Recieve a line of text from Arduino, wait 1000 milliseconds, then send